 Printing has evolved far beyond ink on paper, offering a vast range of techniques that bring designs to life in unique ways.
 From traditional methods like offset and screen printing to cutting-edge 3D and digital printing, each type serves a specific purpose.

-Whether you’re a designer, business owner, or just curious about the craft, this guide will break down 24 types of printing to help you choose the best method for your next project.
+Whether you’re a designer, business owner, or just curious about the craft, this guide breaks down the main types of printing to help you choose the best method for your next project.
 Dive in and discover the power of print!

 Types of Printing